 1. Naggar Village

 At a distance of 58 km, Naggar is a big village, which has the beautiful Naggar Castle and Nicholas Roerich Art Gallery and Museum.
 You can take a taxi to this charming village settled amid statuesque mountains.
+The place is totally worth a visit on a trip to Kasol!

 2. Malana Village